YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

 ### 4.1.
 Backup a database
-You backup a database ( all the objects, roles and data ) with the following one-liner.
+You backup a database ( all the objects, app_roles and data ) with the following one-liner.

     # obs you must have the shell vars pre-loaded !!!
 Note dev, tst or prd instances !
     # clear; doParseCnfEnvVars cnf/qto.prd.host-name.cnf